openharmony/docs/en/application-dev/application-models/thread-model-stage.md

 - Process application code callbacks (event processing and lifecycle management).
 - Receive messages sent by the worker thread.

 In addition to the main thread, there is an independent thread, named worker.
 The worker thread is mainly used to perform time-consuming operations.
 The worker thread is created in the main thread and is independent from the main thread.
 It cannot directly operate the UI.
-A maximum of seven worker threads can be created.
+A maximum of eight worker threads can be created.

 ![thread-model-stage](figures/thread-model-stage.png)